 About the Azerbaijan Grand Prix

-The circuit is also one of the longest that the drivers get to race one, with only Spa in Belgium being longer than the 6.003km track that’s on offer today.
-It also has one of the longest straights, with cars being able to hit top speeds of around 360kmph, again one of the highest that they encounter.
+The circuit is also one of the longest that the drivers tackle, with only Spa in Belgium being longer than the 6.003km track that’s on offer here.
+It also has one of the longest straights, with cars being able to hit top speeds of around 360km/h, again one of the fastest that they encounter.

-The first thing to note on the track is that it’s extremely narrow in places and one that is very unforgiving should drivers get things wrong within or coming out corners.
-This is essentially the nuances of a street circuit however and generally drivers do relish the challenge.
+The first thing to note on the track is that it’s extremely narrow in places and one that is very unforgiving should drivers get things wrong through the corners.
+This is essentially the nuances of a street circuit, however, and generally drivers do relish the challenge.

 The race starts across the long pit straight in the chase down to their first corner.
-The corner sees a big breaking zone which is very hard on the drivers as they drop from around 360 kmph down to just 150 kmph.
+The corner sees a big breaking zone which is very hard on the drivers as they drop from around 360km/h down to just 150km/h.
 They will need to get as close to the wall as possible on exit to allow them the best possible run into turn 2, which is another of the 90-degree corners.

 The track then has a long straight down to turn 3, which is one of the DRS zones on track and often a popular place for drivers to try and overtake, given the right conditions.
 Turn 4 is another of the 90-degree corners that the cars are able to navigate through, before 5 and 6 sees the first of the chicanes on the track.